Certified Practising Member Audits: Frequently Asked Questions

 Do I have to do an audit – is it compulsory?

 Yes.
-Certified Practising members make a declaration when they renew their membership that for the purposes of verification of the requirements of the PSR framework they agree to supply forms and documentation as requested.
+Certified Practising members make a declaration when they renew their membership that they agree to supply forms and documentation on request for the purposes of verifying eligibility for Certified Practising status.

 What documents do I need to submit?